chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 * Prime Minister Lord Salisbury advised his finance minister that "a war with America, not this year but in the not distant future — has become something more than a possibility."
 * US Navy was rapidly expanding under President Teddy Roosevelt
 * "I would never quarrel with the United States if I could possibly avoid it." —First Lord of the Admiralty, 1901
-* Others in power in the UK eventually agreed and policy towards the US shifted given trouble brewing in Europe and US rise to power
 * Britain also had no allies in Western hemisphere to enlist to help them in a struggle against the US
 * The UK not only decided to not oppose provacative US behavior but to concede global domination to the US for the betterment of both societies
-* When WWI came in 1914, US was an essential supplier of materiel to the UK and eventually joined the fight tipping the scales towards Allied victory
+* When WWI came in 1914, US was an essential supplier of materiel to the UK
+* Joined the fight tipping the scales towards Allied victory

 Source: [Belfer Center for Science and International Affairs](https://www.belfercenter.org/thucydides-trap/case-file)